Reviving Antwerp’s long lost beer: visual identity, illustration and packaging range

 Packaging and advertising

-A range of labels and packaging for international markets, advertising, branded glasses and displays.
-The enamel sign – commonly used for advertising in the early 1900s – became a sought-after item.
+A range of labels and packaging for international markets, advertising, branded glasses and displays were created.
+The Seefbier enamel sign – commonly used for advertising in the early 1900s – became a sought-after POS item.

 Some images (c) Antwerpse Brouw Compagnie